 A true professional will add value as the process unfolds.
 His or her expertise in practice appraisals will ensure fair-market valuations.
 His or her credibility as a transition specialist will give comfort to both sides and assist each in making some difficult commitments, without succumbing to the temptation of structuring a deal that is too one-sided.
 His or her focus on the big picture will help keep envy and greed from corrupting a good transaction.
 And finally, his or her broad knowledge of legal, tax, and financial issues will save both doctors untold thousands they would otherwise spend having their respective advisors research, explore, and revisit the critical issues.

-Depending on the type of transition, most professional consultants will charge a fee between $2,500 and $7,500, which may or may not include any post-sale support.
+Depending on the type of transition, most professional consultants will charge a fee either a hourly rate around $300 per hour or a flat rate between $7,500 to $15,000, which may or may not include any post-sale support.
 Either way, you need to check on the background of the professional and on the types of services offered.

-We suggest the following four-part system for developing a win-win transaction with another doctor.
+We suggest the following four-part system in developing a win-win transaction with another doctor.

-- First, seek to understand before being understood, that is, understand and define the other parties expectations.
-This will lead to a developed climate of mutual trust and empowerment for both parties to act upon.
+First, seek to understand before being understood, that is, understanding and defining the other’s expectations.
+Truly understanding the other’s expectations leads to developing a climate of mutual trust and empowerment for both parties to act upon.

 In addition to the obvious questions surrounding the production and collection figures, overhead percentage, active patient count, and overall profitability of the practice, you should consider asking most or all of the following: